 The Bookworm Club

-The Bookworm Club - The Girls Inc. Literacy Initiative strives to improve the literacy skills of girls in 1st through 3rd grade by promoting a love of reading and providing fun and engaging programming that supports the school-based instruction that girls receive.
+strives to improve the literacy skills of girls in first through third grade by promoting a love of reading and providing fun and engaging programming that supports the school-based instruction that girls receive.
 Girls build developmentally appropriate reading skills so that they are equipped to succeed in school and participate more effectively in the Girls Inc. Experience.
-Locally, the Bookworm Club explores their world through literacy activities including reading aloud, storytelling, games, public speaking, reading, writing and the creative arts.
+Locally, the Bookworm Club explores their world through literacy activities including reading aloud, storytelling, games, public speaking, reading, writing and the creative arts with first through third grade girls.
 Girls build on the fundamental building blocks of literacy, including phonemic awareness, phonics, fluency, vocabulary, and comprehension.

-The Tech-Know Girl Club - A locally designed after-school STEM program for fourth and fifth grades (4-5).
+is a locally designed after-school STEM program for fourth and fifth grades.
 Through the use of research, hands-on exploration, and teamwork, girls look at science, technology, engineering, and math in a way that is relevant and engaging.
-Tech-Know Girl empowers girls to enjoy subject matter they might not typically have time to enjoy in a traditional classroom setting and consider career paths they might not otherwise have considered.
+TechKnow Girl empowers girls to enjoy subject matter they might not typically have time to enjoy in a traditional classroom setting and consider career paths they might not otherwise have considered.

-Discovery Girl - A locally designed program for 3rd-5th grade girls.
-This program will equip girls to strengthen their character through conflict resolution, building healthy relationships, goal setting and developing resiliency for the stages ahead.
+is a locally designed program for third through fifth grade girls.
+This program will equip girls to strengthen their character through conflict resolution, building healthy relationships, goal setting, and developing resiliency for the stages ahead.

-Girls Take Charge - A locally developed program for middle school teens (6th- 8th).
-Girls will have the opportunity to learn about leadership, character development, practice healthy relationships, develop goal setting skills, receive job exposure, and ultimately grow in a better understanding of who they are.
+is a locally developed program for middle school teens, sixth through eighth Girls will have the opportunity to learn about leadership, character development, practice healthy relationships, develop goal-setting skills, receive job exposure, and ultimately grow in a better understanding of who they are.